sso66/docker-vite-vitest-ts-react/README.md

 This is a quick base code for setting up [Vitest](https://vitest.dev) tests for our ViteJS project for React and TypeScript.

-**NOTE:** This scaffolded project is based on [ViteJS React TypeScript Template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts).

-This code is based on the article [Quick Vitest Setup With ViteJS, React, & TypeScript](https://codingwithmanny.medium.com/quick-vitest-setup-with-vitejs-react-typescript-bea9d3a01b07).
+**NOTE:** This scaffolded project is based on [ViteJS React TypeScript Template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts), and on this article [Quick Vitest Setup With ViteJS, React, & TypeScript](https://codingwithmanny.medium.com/quick-vitest-setup-with-vitejs-react-typescript-bea9d3a01b07).

 ## Requirements